OWASP/threat-dragon/README.md

 Pull requests, feature requests, bug reports and feedback of any kind are very welcome, please refer to the page for [contributors](CONTRIBUTING.md).

-We are trying to keep the test coverage relatively high, so please try to update tests in any PRs and make PRs on the development branch.
+There are some [developer notes](https://www.threatdragon.com/docs/development/local.html) to help get started with this project.
-There are some [developer notes](https://www.threatdragon.com/docs/development/local.html)) to help get started with this project.
+We are trying to keep the test coverage relatively high, so please try to update tests in any pull requests and create these pull requests off the [V2 development branch](https://github.com/OWASP/threat-dragon/tree/v2-development).

 ### Vulnerability disclosure
 If you find a vulnerability in this project please let us know ASAP and we will fix it as a priority.